progression to yellow ball

 The CBR Rating and the UTR Rating are two different ratings.
 Once you begin playing green ball events, you’ll begin to see where you will likely “land” when you earn a UTR Rating and play a yellow ball tournament.
 Once you have your UTR Rating, you will not go back to the CBR Rating.

-Having a system where players can compete within the Universal Tennis CBR Rating system will help kids see their progress through their developmental years.
+Having a system where players can compete within the UTR Sports CBR Rating system will help kids see their progress through their developmental years.